notthetup/nodeboats-material/getting-started.md

 	- 2 Propellers attached to a Servo each (one on each side)
 	- 2 Propellers using differential propultion

+## Ideas

+There are no correct answers to how you can design your boat, and it's propultion.
+Be creative, try stuff out, scour the interwebs for ideas, and come up with something novel.
+Use any materials avilable (_you may beg, borrrow and 'steal' stuff you need_) to use make our boat float and make it move forward!

-- Here are some pictures and ideas
+Here are some pictures and ideas to start you off.

 	- [RC bottle boat](http://www.stormthecastle.com/Things/bottle-boat/bottle-boat-2.htm)
 	- [servo boat rudder](https://www.google.com.sg/search?espv=2&biw=1278&bih=678&tbm=isch&sa=1&q=servo+boat+rudder&oq=servo+boat+rudder&gs_l=img.3...8945.11531.0.11708.11.8.0.3.3.0.51.353.8.8.0....0...1c.1.58.img..5.6.144.jebZ-Zn56pE#facrc=_&imgdii=3aZLAU1QvrNkRM%3A%3BBJ7gdxvEA7P9nM%3B3aZLAU1QvrNkRM%3A&imgrc=3aZLAU1QvrNkRM%253A%3BwA_jMX73K_13NM%3Bhttp%253A%252F%252Fwww.towerhobbies.com%252Fproducts%252Faquacraft%252Faqub16%252Faqub16_rudder_550.jpg%3Bhttp%253A%252F%252Fwww.towerhobbies.com%252Fproducts%252Faquacraft%252Faqub16.html%3B550%3B370)